 This is only partially true.
-It’s not the medication itself, but the reason for which you were prescribed the medication that could disqualify you from donating blood.
-The American Red Cross offers this breakdown of medications that affect donation eligibility.
+It is not the medication itself, but the reason why you are prescribed the medication that could disqualify you from donating blood.
+The American Red Cross offers a breakdown of medications that affect donation eligibility.

 Myth No. 7: I can only donate once a year.